Dick Boushka: Financial career

 After parimutuel gambling was legalized in Kansas in 1986, Boushka approached RD Hubbard with the idea of a greyhound track.
 The Los Angeles Times wrote that they planned on building a "combined horse-dog complex, and now Kansas has a $70-million facility [named The Woodlands], the two tracks sharing a joint parking lot."
 According to Hubbard, "if we didn't do what we did, the greyhounds and the horses would have wound up competing against one another in the same market.
 It was a better idea getting the two industries to work together."
 In Kansas City, they funded the construction and opening of The Woodlands racing park in 1989.
 Built to serve as both a greyhound track and later as a horse racing track, the venue was the first legal gambling outlet in the area since the 1930s, and in its second year attendance peaked at 1.7 million attendees.

 Fraud

-In 2002, Boushka plead guilty to two counts of bank fraud, one count of making false statements to obtain a bank loan, and one count of omitting information for the sale of a security.
+In 2002, Boushka pleaded guilty to two counts of bank fraud, one count of making false statements to obtain a bank loan, and one count of omitting information for the sale of a security.
 He was sentenced to 70 months in prison.